 - The State Education Department is not responsible for any fees paid to an outside testing or credentials verification agency.

-If you withdraw your application, obtain a refund, and then decide to seek New York State licensure at a later date, you will be considered a new applicant, and you will be required to pay the licensure application and registration fees and meet the licensure requirements in place at the time you reapply.
+If you withdraw your application, obtain a refund, and then decide to seek New York State authorization at a later date, you will be considered a new applicant, and you will be required to pay the application and registration fees and meet the authorization requirements in place at the time you reapply.

 Polysomnographic Technology Applicants